jackiebucholtz/Dessert-Ninja-Project-Jackie/README.md

 ### Game Over:
 This is a portion of our Endscreen class.
-When you hover your mouse over the broccoli
+When you slice the broccoli the score resets to 0 and the end screen displays as well as text that indicates that the game has ended and prompts you to click the screen to play again.
+This portion of code is how we are able to display the Danny Devito gif.
 <img width="554" alt="Screen Shot 2022-01-11 at 12 04 05 PM" src="https://user-images.githubusercontent.com/90801629/149013498-2e6eca1c-28be-4366-86a4-8f2923d15612.png">

 ## Unique Features of Our Game